HCL-TECH-SOFTWARE/connections-automation/README.md

 ### HCL Connections Docs Troubleshooting
 * If HCL Connections Docs configuration adjustment is needed after the install, it can be done in `/opt/IBM/WebSphere/AppServer/profiles/Dmgr01/config/cells/${CELLNAME}/IBMDocs-config` on the WebSphere Deployment Manager.
 Make sure to do a full re-synchronize to propagate any changes to all Docs nodes.
-* If options are not available in HCL Connections Files to create Document/Spreadsheet/Presentation, follow Step#3 in [here](https://help.hcltechsw.com/docs/v2.0.1/onprem/install_guide/guide/text/functional_verification_of_installation.html) to check if the HCL Docs and File Viewer extensions are installed and active within HCL Connections.
-If the modules are not listed, on the HCL Connections server, use the `findmnt` command to locate the mount target of `{{nfsMasterAddress}}:{{cnx_data_nfs}}` based on the inventory file, then go to `/provision/webresources` in that location to make sure the jars are there.
-If not present, try to locate them in `{{cnx_data_nfs}}` as local path and move them to the correct location (i.e. `<Connections shared data>/provision/webresources`).
-You'll need to restart Connections to see the modules listed.
+* If options are not available in HCL Connections Files to create Document/Spreadsheet/Presentation, follow Step#3 in [documentation](https://help.hcltechsw.com/docs/v2.0.1/onprem/install_guide/guide/text/functional_verification_of_installation.html) to check if the HCL Docs and File Viewer extensions are installed and active within HCL Connections.
+If the modules are not listed, on the HCL Connections server, go to `{{cnx_data_path_on_cnx_server}}` based on the inventory file, then go to `/provision/webresources` in that location to make sure the jars are there.
+Also, go to the WAS admin console to make sure `HCLDocsProxyCluster` Proxy server cluster is running.
-* If you wish to re-install a HCL Connections Docs components, cd to `/opt/HCL/<component>/installer` then run `sudo ./uninstall.sh`.
+* If you wish to re-install a HCL Connections Docs component, first cd to `/opt/HCL/<component>/installer` (`/opt/HCL/<component>/extension/installer` for Docs or Viewer extension) then run `sudo ./uninstall.sh` (`sudo ./uninstall_node.sh on subsequent nodes if exist`, ) to uninstall the component.
 Delete the .success file in `/opt/HCL/<component>/` then run the playbook again.
 It is recommended to comment out the prior steps in the playbook to save time.

 ## Acknowledgments

 This project was inspired by the [Ansible WebSphere/Connections 6.0 automation done by Enio Basso](https://github.com/ebasso/ansible-ibm-websphere).
 It is done in a way that it can interoperate with the mentioned project or parts of it.

 ## License

 This project is licensed under Apache 2.0 license.

 ## Disclaimer